anirudhkaushik2003/anirudhkaushik2003.github.io/_posts/2020-05-27-layers-of-fear.md

 giscus_comments: true
 thumbnail: assets/img/layers-of-fear-subject.jpg
 ---
-This was the third of a series of 3 "proper" sketches that I attempted.
-Proper in terms of the amount of time I was willing to spend in making them.
 <div class="row mt-3">
     <div class="mx-auto d-block">
         {% include figure.html path="assets/img/layers-of-fear-subject.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}